mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 The possible options are:

 * **label:** Label of the Digitizer popup
+* **minScale:** Minimum scale, where the features should be displayed in the map (e.g. minscale: 5000 = show from a scale 'over' 1:5000, when zooming out).
 * **maxResults:** Maximum number of results
 * **featureType:** Connection to the database